fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

-This ensures that static type checkers, such as [pyright](https://github.com/microsoft/pyright), produce errors squiggles when mixing apples and oranges.
+This ensures that static type checkers, such as [pyright](https://github.com/microsoft/pyright), produce static type errors — rendered as squiggles by editors such as VSCode — when mixing apples and oranges.
 For example, the following code mixes incompatible types:

 ```Python